Akuli/porcupine/README.md

 You should still be able to run the installer by clicking "More info".
 When installed, you will find Porcupine from the start menu.

+**Epilepsy warning:**
+Currently the `directory_tree` plugin is unusable and does some weird flashing on Windows.
+You can disable it in the plugin manager (in Settings menu).
+Hopefully this will be fixed in the next release.

 ### Development Install

 See [below](#developing-porcupine).